pivot-access-ltd/bma-offline-docs/backup/audit-event-logs.md

 }
 ```

 As we can see above, only audit event logs for the user `johnnybegood` are generated.
-These events show the following:
+These events show the following eight items:

--   user for the event
+1. The user for the event
--   whether the event is associated with a particular node
+2. Whether or not the event is associated with a particular node
--   node's hostname
+3. The node's hostname
--   event id
+4. The event id
--   level of the event
+5. The level of the event
--   when MAAS creates the event
+6. when MAAS created the event
--   event type
+7. The event type
--   event description
+8. The event description

 <h2 id="heading--types-of-audit-event-logs">Types of audit event logs available</h2>

-Here is a list of the types of audit event logs that are currently supported by MAAS:
+Here is a list of the nine types of audit event logs that are currently supported by MAAS:

--   Password changes
+1. Password changes
--   Permission changes
+2. Permission changes
--   API (OAuth) tokens created/deleted
+3. API (OAuth) tokens created/deleted
--   Login and logouts
+4. Login and logouts
--   SSH keys imported from GitHub or Launchpad
+5. SSH keys imported from GitHub or Launchpad
--   SSL key changes
+6. SSL key changes
--   User profile changes
+7. User profile changes
--   Commissioning script changes
+8. Commissioning script changes
--   Test script changes
+9. Test script changes